samclayj/SimplePhotoPortfolio/README.md

 ## Adding Images

-* Add a portfolio folder to the `/images` directory.
+* Add a portfolio folder to the `/images` directory
 * Add a `desktop` and `mobile` directory.
 * Add the desktop and mobile sized images.
 * Create a new portfolio in `portfolios.js`, a new page for the porfolio, and an